 The Society aims to provide a higher profile and focus for public health engineers.
+SoPHE membership grades recognise those who are suitably qualified and experienced in public health engineering.

-There are currently 65 companies registered as SoPHE Industrial Associates who wish to be involved with the Society's work and support the technical programme.
+There are currently 65 companies registered as SoPHE Industrial Associates, who wish to be involved with the Society's work and support the technical programme.

 The Society runs a programme of technical events through the year, which are open to all in the industry.
 These cover various aspects of water, drainage, energy, sustainability and legislation.
-They also include projects incorporating cutting edge engineering solutions which go beyond current design practices and challenge the industry norms.
+They also include projects incorporating cutting edge engineering solutions, which go beyond current design practices and challenge the industry norms.

-In 2018 the Society partnered with the Chartered Institute of Plumbing and Heating Engineering and Havering College, London, to develop the Havering College Plumbing Centre of Excellence, launched in autumn 2018, to provide advanced training in the public health discipline.
+In 2018 the Society partnered with the Chartered Institution of Public Health Engineers and Havering College, London, to develop the Havering College Plumbing Centre of Excellence, launched in autumn 2018, to provide advanced training in the public health discipline.